MKJ at SemEval-2026 Task 9: A Comparative Study of Generalist, Specialist, and Ensemble Strategies for Multilingual

 \subsection{Phase 1: Architecture Selection Pipeline}

 We established XLM-RoBERTa-Base \citep{conneau-etal-2020-unsupervised} as a universal baseline across all 22 tracks.
-To address the subword fragmentation that standard generalists often suffer in distinct scripts (Appendix~\ref{sec:appendix_tokenization}), we maintained a comprehensive development ledger and tested between 4 and 13 candidate models or ensemble configurations per track, with deeper search in languages where more resource was available and early candidates failed to meaningfully surpass the baseline.
+To address the subword fragmentation that standard generalists often suffer in distinct scripts (Appendix~\ref{sec:appendix_tokenization}), we maintained a comprehensive development ledger and tested between 4 and 13 candidate models or ensemble configurations per track, with deeper search in languages where more resources were available and early candidates failed to meaningfully surpass the baseline.

 This policy yielded improvements in 18 of 22 languages (e.g., Odia $+10.6\%$, Khmer $+8.1\%$).
 However, some tracks required tactical pivots: in \textbf{Burmese} and \textbf{Punjabi}, standalone specialists underperformed, likely due to domain mismatch between formal pretraining corpora and noisy tweets; in \textbf{Spanish}, the specialist (\textit{RoBERTuito}) yielded only a marginal $+0.6\%$ gain, prompting a pivot to mDeBERTa-v3 ($+4.7\%$); and in \textbf{Urdu}, specialists failed to separate meaningfully from the baseline, necessitating ensembles.
 Notably, mDeBERTa-v3's consistent cross-lingual performance also made it a core component in diverse tracks such as \textbf{Hindi} and \textbf{Persian} (Farsi).